AnduinBrian/CTF_writeup/2025/Practical Car Hacking CTF Teaser/readme.md

 | KS | 32 | Keystream|
 | CHK| 8 | Checksum bytes|

 Since Hitag2 uses Manchester encoding, we need to use Manchester (I or II) decoding.
 First, I tried Manchester I and wrote a parser for it.
 However, I didn't get any valid output because the checksum was incorrect.
-The checksum is calculated as the XOR of all bytes, excluding the checksum byte itself though some PDFs mention excluding the sync bytes as well (but not this case).
+The checksum is calculated as the XOR of all bytes, excluding the checksum byte itself and 2-bytes SYNC.

 ```python
 $python hitag2_parse.py 0000fdffb8d5fc63a4e9b9d12a